ucl-bug/ust-sart/README.md

 - `delta_tof`: this is a N x N matrix.
 Each `(tdx, rdx)` value contains the time-of-flight difference in seconds between the phantom UST data and the watershot UST data, for the ray joining the `tdx` and `rdx` transducer elements: `delta_tof(tdx, rdx) = tof_phantom(tdx, rdx) - tof_water(tdx, rdx)`.
 Values of `NaN` should be used for missing data, not `0`.
 - `element_positions`: this is a N x 2 matrix containing the cartesian coordinates of each transducer element.
 The ring array should be centred on `(0, 0)`.
+- `temperature`: temperature of the water during data acquisition (degrees C).

 **Note:** Reciprocity means that a ray joining `tx = 1` with `rx = 139` should have the same time-of-flight data as a ray joining `tx = 139` with `rx = 1`.
 Therefore, for faster computation the lower triangular part of `delta_tof` should be set to `NaN` so that the code ignores these rays.